stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

   * Access control lists
 * Object based storage only (for files)
 * **Not suitable to install an operating system on**
-* Remeber that S3 is Object based i.e. allows you to upload files
+* Remember that S3 is Object based i.e. allows you to upload files
 * Files can be from 0 bytes to 5 TB
 * There is unlimited storage
 * Files are stored in buckets